pete-hayes/netskope-category-checker/README.md

 1. Clone or download this repository.
 2. Open `ns_category_checker.html` in your browser
 3. Click **Start**

+## How It Works

+When you click **Start**, the page goes through a list of example Netskope category FQDNs one by one.
+Each site is tested in the background and marked as **Accessible** or **Not Accessible**.

+**Note: **Because of browser Cross-Origin Resource Sharing (CORS) restrictions, the script cannot tell the difference between Netskope policy actions such as Block, User Alert, or Isolate.
+All of these outcomes appear the same to the browser and will be shown as **Not Accessible**.

 ## License
 Licensed under MIT — free to use, modify, and share, with no warranty.